Jweaver74/Text-Editor/README.md

   ## Challenge
-  The challenge was to create a text editor app that would allow the user to save and retrieve data from an indexed database.
+  The challenge was to create a text editor app that would allow the user to save and retrieve data from an indexed database.THe challenge was to be able to get the proper routes to work with a newly learned datebase.